joh33-wmko/wmko-kpub/README.md

 * `kpub spreadsheet` exports the publications to an Excel spreadsheet
 * `kpub update` to search for new publications with pubdate of current month;
 * `kpub push` to push the updated database to the git repo;
-* `kpub refresh` to export and import all publications (this is slow and necessary only if you want to remove duplicates and fetch fresh citation statistics)
+* `kpub refresh` to export and re-import all publications (this is slow and necessary only if you want to remove duplicates and fetch fresh citation statistics)

 ## Example use